Hephaestus-Arm/HephaestusArm2/ubunutu_install.md

 Bit Locker is Microsofts way of keeping you "safe".
 Basically its a program will lock down your hard drive and encrypt all the data if it notices something other than Windows modifying either the drive or the bios.* (We will be doing at least one probably both).

-*If you get bitlockered, reach out to Arjun or Cooper we *might* be able to help you.
+*If you get bitlockered, reach out to and SA and we *might* be able to help you.

 Thankfully we can disable the program.